 There’s a new kid in town when it comes to osteoporosis drugs.
 Meet abaloparatide, brand name Tymlos, which was approved by the FDA on April 28, 2017.
 If you haven’t heard of it yet, you likely will soon, as manufacturer Radius Health is intent on marketing it until it’s also the most popular kid in town.
 Most likely, you’ll hear claims of the many benefits Tymlos can provide to women who have severe osteoporosis, without much mention of the trade-offs.

 The National Women’s Health Network believes women have a right to know the potential benefits and risks of osteoporosis treatment, so we took a firsthand look at the evidence.
-We’ve compiled a quick fact sheet about the drug so you can get the unbiased truth about how it works, how it was approved, and how effective it may be at preventing fractures.
+We’ve compiled quick consumer health information about the drug so you can get the unbiased truth about how it works, how it was approved, and how effective it may be at preventing fractures.

 Tymlos is an injectable therapy manufactured by Radius Health.
 It is only approved for use in patients with severe osteoporosis, defined as history of osteoporotic fracture, multiple risk factors for fracture, or patients who have exhausted all other available osteoporosis treatments.